obonelli/obonelli/README.md

 🌌 Creator of Realities — Builder of Worlds through code and imagination.
 💻 I’m a software developer fully committed to delivering high-quality work and meeting deadlines.
 🎨 I love turning fresh ideas into real, innovative solutions that bring value.
+🤝 I enjoy working in teams and sharing knowledge to help others grow.
 ⚡ Challenges fuel me — they push me to achieve results and keep growing.

 ---